natalieagus/2025-game-jam-template/readme.md

 - **Meaningful Choices**: Players must decide between fighting stronger enemies for rewards or avoiding them for safety.
 - **Player Empathy**: The story and mechanics are designed to create an emotional connection with the character.

+## Code Cleanliness Efforts (Bonus)

+_Outline your code architecture here and attempt to organise your code that suits your game.
+Be concise and clear.
+Leave this section blank if you are not doing this bonus part._

 ## Credits

 Please credit any work (art form, ideas, etc) you use in this exam.